SLO | EN

 Intended learning outcomes - knowledge and understanding

-In this course students: 1.
-Systematically upgrade their knowledge of risk management in complex business models of financial institutions (PILO 2a).
-2. Distinguish and compare exposures to individual risk types (PILO 2a, PILO 2b).
-3. Use different quantitative approaches and measures of risk, e.g. parametric and non-parametric value at risk (PILO 2a, PILO 2b) 4.
-Are able to select the appropriate quantitative risk assessment method to obtain a solution to a complex problem and be able to judge the reliability, validity and significance of the estimated result (PILO 2a, PILO 2b).
-5. Are aware of their own ethical and professional responsibility in risk management (PILO 4a).
-6. Critically analyse complex, incomplete (incomplete) and contradictory areas of knowledge and understandably explain the results of critical analysis (PILO 2c, PILO 3a) 7.
-Independently argue their findings in analytical work on a selected question or case study (PILO 3b, PILO 4b).
-8. Critically assess the sustainable and social impact of financial institutions (PILO 4b).
+Upon successful completion of the course, the student will be able to: 1.
+Systematically enhance knowledge of risk management in complex business models of financial institutions (PILO 2a).
+2. Distinguish and compare exposures to different types of risks (PILO 2a, 2b).
+3. Apply various quantitative approaches and risk measures, such as parametric and non-parametric Value at Risk (PILO 2a, 2b).
+4. Select an appropriate quantitative risk assessment method to solve a complex problem and evaluate the reliability, validity, and significance of the obtained results (PILO 2a, 2b).
+5. Recognize ethical dilemmas and demonstrate professional responsibility in the process of risk management (PILO 4a).
+6. Critically analyze complex, incomplete, and conflicting domains of knowledge and clearly explain the results of the analysis (PILO 2c, 3a).
+7. Independently argue findings in analytical work on a selected research question or case study (PILO 3b, 4b).
+8. Critically evaluate the sustainability and societal impact of financial institutions (PILO 4b).
 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Intended learning outcomes - transferable/key skills and other attributes

-In this course students: 1.
-Systematically upgrade their knowledge of risk management in complex business models of financial institutions (PILO 2a).
-2. Distinguish and compare exposures to individual risk types (PILO 2a, PILO 2b).
-3. Use different quantitative approaches and measures of risk, e.g. parametric and non-parametric value at risk (PILO 2a, PILO 2b) 4.
-Are able to select the appropriate quantitative risk assessment method to obtain a solution to a complex problem and be able to judge the reliability, validity and significance of the estimated result (PILO 2a, PILO 2b).
-5. Are aware of their own ethical and professional responsibility in risk management (PILO 4a).
-6. Critically analyse complex, incomplete (incomplete) and contradictory areas of knowledge and understandably explain the results of critical analysis (PILO 2c, PILO 3a) 7.
-Independently argue their findings in analytical work on a selected question or case study (PILO 3b, PILO 4b).
-8. Critically assess the sustainable and social impact of financial institutions (PILO 4b).
+Upon successful completion of the course, the student will be able to: 1.
+Systematically enhance knowledge of risk management in complex business models of financial institutions (PILO 2a).
+2. Distinguish and compare exposures to different types of risks (PILO 2a, 2b).
+3. Apply various quantitative approaches and risk measures, such as parametric and non-parametric Value at Risk (PILO 2a, 2b).
+4. Select an appropriate quantitative risk assessment method to solve a complex problem and evaluate the reliability, validity, and significance of the obtained results (PILO 2a, 2b).
+5. Recognize ethical dilemmas and demonstrate professional responsibility in the process of risk management (PILO 4a).
+6. Critically analyze complex, incomplete, and conflicting domains of knowledge and clearly explain the results of the analysis (PILO 2c, 3a).
+7. Independently argue findings in analytical work on a selected research question or case study (PILO 3b, 4b).
+8. Critically evaluate the sustainability and societal impact of financial institutions (PILO 4b).
 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Readings

-1. Hull,J. C., Risk Management and Financial Institutions,2023 Wiley (izbrana poglavja) 2.
-Aktualna gradiva in znanstveni članki
+Hull,J. C., Risk Management and Financial Institutions,2023 Wiley (izbrana poglavja) Dodatna literature / Additional: Aktualna gradiva in znanstveni članki / Relevant materials and scientific articles

 • red. prof. ddr.
 TIMOTEJ JAGRIČ, univ. dipl. ekon.